Near Republic in Greene County, Missouri — The American Midwest (Upper Plains)

 Erected 1953 by State Historical Society of Missouri and State Highway Commission.

 Location.
 37° 8.71′ N, 93° 25.852′ W. Marker is near Republic, Missouri, in Greene County.
-Marker is at the intersection of U.S. 60 and State Touch for map.
+Marker is at the intersection of U.S. 60 and State Highway M, on the right when traveling west on U.S. 60.
 Located in Sanford Roadside Park.
+Touch for map.
 Marker is in this post office area: Republic MO 65738, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 The Battle of Oak Hills (approx. 1.8 miles away); Missouri State Guard (approx. 1.9 miles away); Way to the Mill (approx. 2.4 miles away); Battle's Beginning ... and End (approx. 2.4 miles away); Signs From The Past (approx. 2˝ miles away); Gibson's Mill (approx. 2˝ miles away); Gibson's House Site (approx. 2.6 miles away); Gibson's Mill Site (approx. 2.6 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 2, 2010, by Craig Swain of Leesburg, Virginia.
-This page has been viewed 816 times since then and 35 times this year.
+It was originally submitted on September 2, 2010, by Craig Swain of Leesburg, Virginia.
+This page has been viewed 877 times since then and 28 times this year.
 Photos: 1, 2, 3. submitted on September 2, 2010, by Craig Swain of Leesburg, Virginia.